 Thinking of moving in with your significant other?
 Having a live-in partner while remaining unmarried is an increasingly common reality.
 As such, a kind of agreement has been developed to make sure the arrangement is beneficial to both parties.
-The cohabitation agreement is a contract designed to outline how property, assets, and debts are owned between two parties who agree to live together.
+The cohabitation agreement samples is a contract designed to outline how property, assets, and debts are owned between two parties who agree to live together.

 When drafting this sort of Agreement Template, note that it is meant to protect you from your partner’s debts while at the same time not preventing them from inheriting the property you own.
 It can be a tricky consideration.
 Here is a list of cohabitation contract samples to show you how it’s done.